Empowerment and Education

 “I tried to talk to her about giving me time until I got my unemployment or stimulus check,” Crystal said.
 “She didn’t care.
 I couldn’t afford to lose my place to live.”

-Crystal’s drug court case manager suggested she call the Legal Advice and Referral Center (LARC).
-LARC paralegal Steve McGilvary gathered the relevant facts and immediately advised Crystal of her rights, including how to file an emergency court petition to stop her landlady from carrying out her threatened ejection.
+Crystal’s drug court case manager suggested she call 603 Legal Aid.
+Paralegal Steve McGilvary gathered the relevant facts and immediately advised Crystal of her rights, including how to file an emergency court petition to stop her landlady from carrying out her threatened ejection.

 Steve informed Crystal that she was protected under the state’s temporary moratorium on evictions, even though the courts were closed.